 Video Quality Monitor

-Certainly the most powerful and the most flexible solution to measure video quality, audio quality and lipsync from audio/video files, HDMI (Set-Top Boxes...), SDI, IP streaming (UDP, RTP, HTTP, HTTPS, HLS, MPEG-DASH, RTSP, RTMP, NDI®) or desktop capture
+Certainly the most powerful and the most flexible solution to measure video quality, audio quality and lipsync from video and audio files, HDMI (Set-Top Boxes...), SDI, IP streaming (UDP, RTP, HTTP, HTTPS, HLS, MPEG-DASH, RTSP, RTMP, NDI®) or desktop capture

-Measurement and monitoring of perceived video quality, perceived audio quality, audio loudness, blockiness, blur, contrast, flatness, jerkiness, rebuffering, black frames, zapping times, time to start video, noise, bloom, silences, saturations, video bitrate, audio bitrate, video stability and contrast modulation
+Measurement and monitoring of perceived video quality, perceived audio quality, audio loudness, blockiness, blur, contrast, flatness, jerkiness, rebuffering, black frames, zapping times, time to start video, noise, bloom, silences, saturations, actual frame rate, actual video bitrate, actual audio bitrate, video stability and contrast modulation

 with dedicated perceived video quality metrics for HEVC (H.265), MPEG-4/AVC (H.264) and MPEG-2